martinweigert/reddit_analysis/README.md

-I'm experimenting with the Reddit API and Matplot to visualize Hacker News activity data.
+I'm experimenting with the Reddit API and Matplot to visualize Reddit activity data.

 You find a short description inside the script(s).